This page is your exploratory session.

 The result?

-You become the version of yourself that your life (and the people in it) actually requires.
+You achieve the version of yourself that your life (and the people in it) actually requires.

 Weaknesses are addressed directly—until they’re no longer weaknesses.
 What’s misaligned is corrected.
 What’s strong is reinforced.